-There are three general sources of water to springs and seeps: 1) direct runoff of precipitation (either rain or snowmelt), 2) relatively small, local, perched groundwater systems, and 3) the regional groundwater system.
-The goal of the Monitoring and Mitigation Plans is to ensure that groundwater supported flow that is lost due to mining activity is replaced and continues to be available to the ecosystem.
-Variability in water sourced from direct runoff or a perched aquifer is not connected to changes in the regional groundwater system and thus is not covered in this plan.
+There are three general sources of water for springs and seeps: 1) direct runoff of precipitation (either rain or snowmelt), 2) relatively small, local, perched groundwater systems, and 3) the regional groundwater system.
+The goal of the Monitoring and Mitigation Plan is to ensure that regional groundwater supported flow that is lost due to mining activity is replaced and continues to be available to the ecosystem.
+Natural variability in the amount of water from direct runoff or a perched aquifer is not connected to changes in the regional groundwater system.
+However, assessment of local precipitation patterns and regional climate trends will continue and are necessary to ensure the best possible approach for preserving the GDE.